adon-cloudcannon/landing-page-test/src/collections/lessons/jekyll-tutorial/installing-jekyll.md

 ---
+_schema: default
 title: Installing Jekyll
+image: https://cc-dam.imgix.net/community/Jekyll-tutorial.jpg
+order: 1
 tutorial: jekyll-tutorial
-order: 1
-image: https://cc-dam.imgix.net/community/Jekyll-tutorial.jpg
-description: >-
-  Install Jekyll - a simple, blog aware static site generator Ruby Gem.
+description: Install Jekyll - a simple, blog aware static site generator Ruby Gem.
+seo:
+  open_graph_type: article
+  featured_image:
+  featured_image_alt:
 ---
 Jekyll is a Ruby Gem that can be installed on most systems.
 It's a straightforward process on both Mac and Linux, and only slightly more involved on Windows.
-Either way, it won't take you long to get set up with Jekyll\!
+Either way, it won't take you long to get set up with Jekyll!

 ## How to install Jekyll

 Jekyll is a Ruby Gem, which means you will need to install a couple of dependencies to allow the Gem to run on your system.